 1. Ditch the alcohol

 Consider giving your body a break and reducing your alcohol intake or dropping the drink entirely for a while.
 Given time, this may improve your egg quality too.
-Soda is not going to be a super healthy replacement for your hydration, so consider water, seltzer, or unsweetened tea.
+Soda is not going to be a super healthy replacement for your hydration, so consider water, seltzer, and unsweetened tea.
+For the weekends, opt for a healthy mocktail - we have some great ones on our social media posts.

 2. Stress less